 Former New Haven Mayor John DeStefano disagrees.
 He reaffirmed that the largest issues during his tenure as mayor were “consistently poor management through a series of owners and operators that created living conditions that were not acceptable to [the city].”

 DeStefano’s administration tried to get the Department for Housing and Urban Development to fail the project in its regular real estate assessments, yet it kept getting “passing scores” up until last year, for reasons unknown.
 Essentially, the Real Estate Assessment Center conducts inspections of housing sites such as Church Street South and gives them exam-like scores out of 100.
 If the site passes inspection, then Housing and Urban Development’s funding is secured for operators like Northland.
 In 2011, for instance, Church Street South received a 68, barely passing (but high enough to secure $3,693,408 in funding).
 The Livable City Initiative was surprised.
 Yet, the assessment center only inspected 25 out of 301 units and failed to report defects in the site such as absent carbon monoxide detectors and “mis-installed furnaces” that forced 26 people to evacuate due to possible poisoning.
-The most recent 2016 Housing and Urban Development report that led to the failing grade described “exposed wires,” “inoperable windows,” severe “mold/mildew,” “leaking pipes,” “inoperable vents,” “missing doors” and “blocked fire exits.”
+According to a survey by an Albuquerque mold removal, the most recent 2016 Housing and Urban Development report that led to the failing grade described “exposed wires,” “inoperable windows,” severe “mold/mildew,” “leaking pipes,” “inoperable vents,” “missing doors” and “blocked fire exits.”

 Many residents have blamed the conditions on the current owner, Northland.
 The situation worsened to a point where residents tried to sue the company, albeit unsuccessfully.